 Furthermore, with today’s emphasis on more efficient building design and better operation and management, many practices of the past are no longer adequate or acceptable.
 No process or system can be ignored when looking for improvements.
 Even the seemingly simple task of supplying domestic hot water to all areas of a building requires another look to ensure that the most current and efficient methods are being employed.

 In this article, we are going to take a look at DHWS, how balancing multi-loop systems works, and what some of the newest trends and technologies have to offer.

-Note: The correct hot water design temperatures is a separate subject as to scalding verses Legionella control and is not a part of this article.
+Note: The correct hot water design temperatures are a separate subject as to scalding versus Legionella control and are not a part of this article.

 Many buildings require multiple branches off the hot water supply line.
 Water flows to the path of least resistance.
 Hot water use is hyper-dynamic, so the path of least resistance constantly changes.
 Because flow rates often have to be set much higher than “optimum,” manual balancing valves or constant flow balancing valves cannot effectively resolve these issues.

 By installing the self-operating CircuitSolver®, a thermostatic balancing valve at the end of each hot water supply branch before it connects back into the return, you are assured of having the right water temperature at all times.
 This allows for the right temperature of hot water to be made available at any hot water fixture in a building, regardless of the time of day.

 For more than 30 years, ThermOmegaTech® has been building freeze protection valves for Class 1 locomotives.
 Presently, the company has over 98 percent market share for Class 1 locomotives in North America.
 All of the ThermOmegaTech® products, including CircuitSolver®, use the same technology that was developed for the railroad industry.
 The company has branched out with numerous products supporting a number of industries.